Ultra-Seven/newStream/src/prototype/README.md

 ## Assignments

-Assignment 1:
+Warmup Assignment 1:

-Get it running
+1. Get it running
-Add a fourth visualization
+2. Add a fourth visualization to the client and get it working

-ASsignment 2:
+3. (Optional Bonus): add support for scatter plots